mobxjs/mobx/docs/intro/installation.md

 MobX works in any ES5 environment, which includes browsers and NodeJS.

-There are two types of React bindings. `mobx-react-lite` supports only functional components, whereas `mobx-react` also supports class based components.
+There are two types of React bindings, `mobx-react-lite` supports only functional components, whereas `mobx-react` also supports class based components.
 Append the appropriate bindings for your use case to the *Yarn* or *NPM* command below.

 **Yarn:** `yarn add mobx`